Sonia Belkind: Biography

 Belkind immigrated to Ottoman Palestine in 1888 with her parents, Shifra and Meir Belkind, to Rishon LeZion, from which they were expelled to Gedera due to the family's rebellion against the officials of Baron Rothschild.
 She was a French teacher at the first Hebrew school in Jaffa, established by her brother Israel and her father Meir in 1889.

 In 1898, she traveled to Geneva to study medicine, a rare step for a Jewish woman at that time.
 Upon completing her studies, she returned to Ottoman Palestine as a physician and worked at the Sha'ar Zion Hospital in Jaffa.
 In 1905, she traveled to Paris to specialize in gynecology, becoming the first gynecologist in Ottoman Palestine (Land of Israel).

+A 2025 historical study by Shvarts described Belkind as a "pathmaker" in women's healthcare in the Land of Israel between the years of 1905 and 1912.
+Shvarts's study highlighted Belkind's contributions as one of the early female physicians that was practicing within the region during the late Ottoman period.

 Upon her return to Ottoman Palestine in 1907, she served as the physician for the Herzliya Hebrew Gymnasium while continuing her work at the hospital.
 She was also one of the founders of the Israel Medical Association.
 On January 11, 1912, she participated in the founding meeting held at the Herzliya Gymnasium to elect the first committee of the Medical Association and was elected as a member of the first committee.
 The chairman was Dr. Yehuda Leib Pochovsky.